This is a big question!

 This isn’t necessarily a bad thing.

-If you are working on projects that push and challenge you, there will be times you need to seek advice from your Executive (just like any other member of staff).
+If you are working on projects that push and challenge you, there will be times you need to seek advice from your Executive (just like any other staff member).

 Remember, you have to be accountable for all of your work

 I remember one time I was working on a brilliant, company-wide project.
-I was super excited about it and spending a lot of time working on the details.
+I was excited about it and spent a lot of time on the details.

-One afternoon, my Executive called me into her office for a quick catch up.
-She told me that she was proud that I was working on this big project but had noticed that I wasn’t quite up to speed with my day to day tasks, and I’d missed a few things that I had always done for her.
+My Executive called me into her office one afternoon for a quick catch-up.
+She told me she was proud that I was working on this big project but had noticed that I wasn’t entirely up to speed with my day-to-day tasks, and I’d missed a few things I had always done for her.

 She was right.

-I was having a great time working on this new task, but I had to take account of all of the other stuff I had to do.
+I was having a great time working on this new task, but I had to consider all the other stuff I had to do.
 So I let the ball drop, but being accountable meant I had to put my hands up, apologise and say it wouldn’t happen again.